Mōri Yoshikatsu served as a bushō during the Sengoku and Azuchi-Momoyama periods. He was a retainer of the Oda clan.

-Yoshikatsu served as a member of the cavalry for Nobunaga, and may have started as a koshō, or assistant to senior bushō.
+Although his family origins are uncertain, Yoshikatsu originated from Owari Province.
+He served as a member of the cavalry for Nobunaga, and may have started as a koshō, or assistant to senior bushō.
+There are historical documents with his name and seal.

-Yoshikatsu is known as one of the elite warriors selected to have a black horo, a type of silk cape that would inflate on the back of cavalry and serve to deflect arrows and rocks thrown from behind.
+Yoshikatsu is known as one of the elite warriors selected to have a black horo, a canopy that would inflate on the back of cavalry soldiers and serve to deflect arrows and rocks hurled at them during battle.

-After Nobunaga marched upon Kyōtō, in 1569, Yoshikatsu joined in the Battle of Okawachi Castle primarily as a messenger.
-As a close advisor to Nobunaga, he served with the 尺限廻番衆（さくきわまわりばんしゅう）に属し、判物や書状に署名を残した。
+After Nobunaga marched upon Kyōtō, in 1569, Yoshikatsu joined in the Siege of Ōkawachi Castle primarily as a messenger.
+As a close associate of Nobunaga, he served with a cavalry division known as the sakukiwamawari-banshū.

-During the Honnō Temple Incident, he lodged in Kyōtō, and after the coup, took refuge in the Nijō residence with Nobunaga’s eldest son, Nobutada, but died with during the ensuing combat.
+In the sixth month of 1582, Nobunaga unexpectedly died in a coup d’état orchestrated by Akechi Mitsuhide known as the Honnō Temple Incident.
+At this time, Yoshikatsu was lodging in Kyōtō, and after the coup, took refuge in the Nijō palace with Nobunaga’s eldest son, Oda Nobutada, but died in the ensuing attack.